what-if-horizon/what-if-data-donation/workflow_data_donation_tool.md

 #### The code

 ## The Data Collection
-During the data collection, the data donation tool needs to be updated after each batch of data donations has been received.
-This updating entails three main steps: 1. updating the  <platform>_Merged_Structures_Annotated.csv and 2.
+During the data collection, the data donation tool needs to be updated after each newly received batch of data donation This updating entails three main steps: 1. updating the  <platform>_Merged_Structures_Annotated.csv; 2.
 Rerun the generate_entries.py and 3. performing an end-to-end integration test.

 ### 1. Updating the  <'platform'>_Merged_Structures_Annotated.csv

 The code to do the following steps can be found [here.](https://github.com/what-if-horizon/what-if-data-donation/blob/master/structure_donations/Updating_merged_structures/Updating_merged_structures_annotated.ipynb)
-1. Do an anti-join to indicate the new rows
+1. Do an anti-join between the <'platform'>_Merged_Structures_Annotated.csv and the newly generated <'platform'>_Merged_Structures.csv to indicate the new rows
 2. Add a time stamp to indicate the new rows
 3. Annotate the new rows
 4. Save as  <'platform'>_Merged_Structures_Annotated.csv